June Rose: Career

 Rose worked for a succession of newspapers, starting in 1946 at the Time-Life bureau in London, followed by work with The Irish Press in Dublin and for The Jerusalem Post in Israel.
-By the early 1960s she returned to London, working for The Jewish Chronicle, and contributing to The Times he and BBC radio.
+By the early 1960s she returned to London, working for The Jewish Chronicle, and contributing to The Times and BBC radio.

 Her first book was a monograph of John Leech, the Punch illustrator.

 Rose wrote a biography of Marie Stopes, Marie Stopes and the Sexual Revolution.
 The life of Dr. James Miranda Barry was the subject of another of her books and explored why a woman took on the identity of a man to succeed in the Victorian era.

 Another biography by Rose was of Suzanne Valadon, the painter and mother of Maurice Utrillo, followed by a biography of the 20th-century sculptor Jacob Epstein.
 In 1978, she collaborated with Rabbi Lionel Blue on a cookbook entitled A Taste of Heaven: Adventures in Food & Faith.

 Rose also wrote a history of Barnardo's, a British charity caring for vulnerable children.
-The book was written after being given access to the organisations archives.
-Her history of the Royal National Institute for the Blind (RNIB), Changing Focus: the development of blind welfare in Britain, was written to celebrate the 100th anniversary of this major British charity.
+The book was written after being given access to the organisation's archives.
+Her history of the Royal National Institute for the Blind, Changing Focus: The Development of Blind Welfare in Britain, was written to celebrate the 100th anniversary of this major British charity.